-Behavioral changes in the housing market before and after the Covid-19 lockdown (with André K. Anundsen, Bjørnar K. Kivedal & Leif Anders Thorsrud), forthcoming, Journal of Housing Economics, 2022
+Behavioral changes in the housing market before and after the Covid-19 lockdown (with André K. Anundsen, Bjørnar K. Kivedal & Leif Anders Thorsrud), Journal of Housing Economics, 2023, 59: B

 Intra-week price patterns in the housing market, Scandinavian Journal of Economics,2021, 123: 1, pp. 327 – 352.